Audi A3: Safety

 Euro NCAP tested a second-generation Audi A3 with front airbags, side airbags, seatbelt pretensioners, and load limiters as standard.
 Despite Audi increasing the protection inside the car for the driver and passengers, pedestrian safety actually got 33% worse compared to the first generation and Euro NCAP gave criticism for the car offering virtually no protection at all on the front end and scoring just one star from a possible four.
 "A poor result for a new car" was the verdict given for pedestrian safety after the test.

 2008 facelift

 Audi introduced a number of changes to the A3 and S3 in 2008.
 These include revised nose and tail styling, with a modified grille and daytime running lights, common rail 2.0 TDI engines, seven-speed S tronic dual clutch transmission availability for the smaller non-U.S. engines, and optional "magnetic ride" adaptive shock absorbers.
-In addition, the range now includes an S3 Sportback model.
+In addition, the range includes an S3 Sportback model.

 Also, a cabriolet version was introduced.
 It was similar in dimensions to the 3-door version, with a two-box design.